MartinTichovsky/cypress-interceptor/README.full.md

     filter: (entry) => entry.args[0] === "abc",
     prettyOutput: true
 });

+// Cut the generated file name to a maximum of 30 characters cy.callLineToFile("_callLine", { maxLength: 30 });

+// Cut the describe section to 20 and the test name to 30 characters cy.callLineToFile("_callLine", { maxLength: { describe: 20, testName: 30 } });
 ```

 ## The main functions intended to be used on the front-end